-    This prize seeks to address this evidence gap.
-It will provide the scientific findings and case studies to help drive greater attention towards integrated programming.
-The results will be promoted in a range of strategic global and regional policy, funding and programming fora, with the intent of generating change for children.
+This Challenge seeks to address the evidence gap.
+It will provide the scientific findings and programmatic case studies to help drive greater attention towards integrated programming.
+The results will be promoted in a range of strategic global and regional policy, funding and programming fora, with the intent of generating change for children..

-    + Winners will be awarded up to $5,000 USD to produce EITHER a scientific article OR a case study.
++ Winners will be awarded $5,000 USD to write up their evidence into EITHER a scientific article OR a case study.

-    + show: produce a compelling, data-driven presentation.
++ document: produce a compelling, data-driven presentation.
 The format of the presentation can take the form of EITHER a scientific article for an academic journal OR as a case study (narrative or video).

 + children: aged 18 years or younger.

 + social protection: UNAIDS defines social protection as “schemes that reduce gender and income inequalities and social exclusion, all of which increase the risk of contracting HIV...